 An AARM is conducted several weeks after the issuance of the annual assessment letters.
 This meeting is attended by senior NRC managers and is chaired by the Executive Director for Operations (EDO) or designee.
 The purpose of this meeting is to allow a collegial review by senior NRC managers of:

-the appropriateness of agency actions for plants with significant performance issues using the data compiled during the end-of-cycle review for both operating reactors reactors under construction,
+the appropriateness of agency actions for plants with significant performance issues using the data compiled during the end-of-cycle review for both operating reactors, reactors under construction, and non-power utilization facilities,

 trends in overall industry performance,